arthomas7/topic-amplicons/Lesson03a/analysis.md

 ### Initial steps

-If you have been following along with the BVCN Amplicons Lesson 3a tutorial, then you should be able to see the `qiime2_wd` folder in our current environment, which has all of our fastq files in qiime2 format.
+If you have been following along with the prerequirements and are working in Cyverse, then you should be able to see the `qiime2_wd` folder in our current environment, which has all of our fastq files in qiime2 format.

 Make a 'work' directory where all the generated files for this analysis will go.
 Move this notebook to that folder as well.